vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 SmK 405-406.
 Nilavrata-eating only by nakta method on every other day for

-a year; samvatsara vrata; at end donate a golden blue lotus with a vessel full of sugar and a bull; performer reaches the world of Viṣnu ; Mat.
+a year; samvatsara vrata; at end donate a golden blue lotus with a vessel full of sugar and a bull; performer reaches the world of Viṣṇu ; Mat.
 101.5 q. by KKV 440 (3rd ṣastivrata), HV II.
 865 (same verses from Pad.
 V. 20.
 47-48).
 Mat.

 calls it Lilāvrata.
 NȚsimha-jayanti–Vide Narasimha-caturdaśī above and GK 155.
 NȚsimha-dvādaśī-Same as Narasimha-dvādaśı.
 Nrsimhavrata-on su.
 8th, KN 196; vide Narasimhaṣtami above.
 Netravrata-on 2nd tithi of Cai. śu.; same as Cakṣur-vrata